 Surgery Resident, Northwell Health, Manhasset, NY

 Dr. Adam Khader earned an MD from Weill Cornell Medical College in Qatar in 2010, and a PhD in Molecular Medicine from the Elmezzi Graduate School in 2015 for his thesis “Sirtuin 1 stimulation in Ischemia-Reperfusion”.
 After receiving his PhD, Dr. Khader went back to resume his clinical training in General Surgery.
-Dr. Khader is currently a Senior Resident at Hofstra Northwell School of Medicine.
+Dr. Khader is currently a Senior Resident at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 Dr. Roman Sankowski / PhD 2016